julianadiasvs/word/www/wp-content/plugins/companion-auto-update/readme.txt

 == Changelog ==

+= 3.5.4.1 (June 20, 2020) =
+* Fix: Sometimes the hour settings for intervals wouldn't show up

+= 3.5.4 (June 19, 2020) =
+* New: See translations in the update log
+* New: We've added a few checks to WordPress' Site Health page
+* Fix: Error with Companion Auto Update Database Update
+* Fix: Schedule interval duplicates

+Also: Check out what features we're working on at [our blogpost](https://codeermeneer.nl/blog/companion-auto-update-and-its-future/)

 = 3.5.3 (June 5, 2020) =
 * NEW: We're working on a better update log.
 You should see the Update method (Manual/Automatic) in the log now.
 (Only works for Plugins right now)
 Please report any issues with this feature over at our sticky post: [Problems with the Update method in the new update log?](https://wordpress.org/support/topic/problems-with-the-update-method-in-the-new-update-log/)